 “Well, I think the answer to that question is to go there and check,” Father Revo said.
 He then proceeded to ask the security personnel to request the remaining churchgoers inside the church to leave and close all doors.
 Everybody knew it was closing time anyway, except perhaps Benjo and Ivanho, who left with perceptible hesitation.
 Before dumping Franco, they strapped his body and covered his mouth with packing tape.
 They knew that the boy remained immobile inside the storeroom and hoped he would still be alive the next day.

-As Father Revo, Boynas Diaz ang El Odon checked the dark portion of the storeroom, they noticed a bulging bag or something on the floor.
-El Odon dared to touch it and was as much frightened as he was surprised to find that it was not a bag; rather a body of a human being had slightly moved.
+As Father Revo, Boynas Diaz and El Odon checked the dark portion of the storeroom, they noticed a bulging bag or something on the floor.
+El Odon dared to touch it and was as much frightened as he was surprised to find that it was not a bag; rather it was a body of a human being and thought it slightly moved.